aidans/ramp/notes/README.md

  - possibility of making it a general tool (for Claire's model in general)
  - update on plans for epi paper

+### More data

+Claire to provid new model output files reflecting the new demographics format (see below) that use OS gridrefs via dropbox

 ## 11th March 2021 (meeting)